If your baby moves in certain ways that don’t seem normal for a child his age, you may worry that he could have a condition like cerebral palsy.

 - CT scan.
 Although rarely used anymore, a CT scan employs X-ray technology to create images of the brain.
 CT scans are only used to image the brain in cases of an emergency, such as trauma.

 - MRI uses a strong magnet, not X-rays.
-It uses less radiation and can produce higher-quality images than a CT scan.
+It uses no radiation and can produce higher-quality images than a CT scan.
 This can be helpful if the damage is hard to detect, but it may not always be needed.

 - Ultrasound uses sound waves to produce an image of your baby’s brain.
 It may not be as helpful as an MRI at finding slight problems in the brain, but it’s an easier test for your baby to take.
 It can only be done in very young babies, before the soft spot gets too small.